"We're all just walking each other home."

 Reiki Master Teacher

-I am an ordained interfaith minister and have been a transformational life coach for ten years.
-I genuinely love helping people live their lives consciously and with a sense of purpose.
-Long before ever hearing the term “death doula” or “end-of-life doula,” I was innately drawn to serving in that role.
+I am an Ordained Interfaith Minister and have been a transformational life coach for ten years.
+While my most recent occupation involved executive management, I have assumed many roles throughout my life, all of which shared a common thread: I genuinely love helping people to lead conscious, purposeful lives.
+And long before ever hearing the term “death doula” or “end-of-life doula,” I was innately drawn and connected to that vocation.

 Over the years, I have had the honor of serving many at the end of life, each experience unique and profoundly beautiful.
-My first experiences began during my Senior year at Conval High School.
-I was President of the Rotary Interact Club, which is based on the Rotary credo of “service above self.”
-Having worked as a Dietary Aide at the then Pheasant Wood Nursing Home, I had gotten to know many residents there, especially in the dining room.
-Many never left their rooms, and I learned some did not have family visiting.
-So, I developed a community service plan to spend time with residents who could not leave their rooms – some of them facing end of life without their families nearby.
-I spent most of my Senior year there and found it rewarding and humbling, especially as some of “my residents” passed on.
+My first experiences began during my Senior year at Conval High School, when I was President of the Interact Club.
+While working as a Dietary Aide at Pheasant Wood Nursing Home after school, I had gotten to know many residents there, especially in the dining room.
+However, I knew that many never left their rooms, and I learned some rarely, if ever had family visit.
+So, I developed an Interact community service project which enabled students to spend time with residents who could not leave their rooms; many without any regular visitors.
+I spent most of my senior year there each week and found it deeply rewarding.

 “Death is not painful.
 It is the most beautiful experience you will have.”